tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ### GIF vs JPG vs PNG

-GIF, JPG, and PNG are popular image formats on the Web.
-File size is important to consider when you are transferring files across an internet connection.
+If you are looking at any image on a web-page, chances are it's either a GIF, JPG, or PNG. *SVG* (Scalable Vector Graphics) are also popular, but not for raster graphics.
+Size is important to consider when you are transferring files across an internet connection.
 Smaller equals faster, so all three formats employ some form of compression.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-formats-gif-jpg-png.png" class="fullwidth" />